 Direct to Garment and Dye Sublimation

-Our DTG and dye sublimation printing software can't read transparencies that involve colour.
+Our DTG and dye sublimation printing software can't parse transparencies that involve colour.
 Creating a colour by reducing its opacity to blend it with the empty space beneath it creates a design element that our software simply can't read.
-Instead, it'll try to compensate for what it can't read and the printed result won't look like what you've imagined!

 100% transparency is fine, so transparent backgrounds can be included in your artwork.
 Other than this, you're free to create artwork as you wish: